 - Having gestational diabetes in the past

-- Having a grandparent, parent or sibling with diabetes
+- Having a sibling, parent or grandparent with diabetes

 - Being of south Asian, black Caribbean or Middle Eastern origin

-While sweet, sugary foods can be tempting, cakes, pastries, biscuits and sugary drinks should ideally be reserved as occasional treats.
-It’s better for both you and your baby to avoiding eating too much sugar and find healthier alternatives instead.
+While sweet, sugary foods can be tempting, cakes, pastries, biscuits and sugary drinks should ideally be reserved for occasional treats.
+It’s better for both you and your baby to avoid eating too much sugar when you’re pregnant and find healthier alternatives instead.

-Fruits such as mango, pineapple and berries are good ways to satisfy a sweet craving while providing a variety of vitamins, minerals and fibre.
-Fresh, frozen and tinned varieties are all ideal, but be sure to choose tinned fruit in natural juice or water without added sugar6.
-Try to spread out your fruit intake during the day for a steadier release of the natural sugars they contain7.
+There are many low sugar foods to eat when you’re pregnant.
+Fruits such as mango, pineapple and berries are good ways to satisfy a sweet craving while still providing a variety of vitamins, minerals and fibre.
+Fresh, frozen and tinned options are all good, just remember to choose tinned fruit in natural juice or water without any added sugar7.

 - Chop fresh fruit into your cereal or porridge, instead of using sugar

-- Homemade popcorn, instead of a shop-bought sweet variety
+- Munch on homemade popcorn, instead of a shop-bought sweet variety

-- Dried fruit or nuts, instead of sweets
+- Snack on dried nuts, instead of sweets

-- Carbonated water with added fresh juice, instead of cola
+- Drink carbonated water with added fresh juice, instead of cola

-1. Murrin C., A. Shrivastava, and C. C. Kelleher.
+- Murrin C et a..
 Maternal macronutrient intake during pregnancy and 5 years postpartum and associations with child weight status aged five.
 Eur J Clin Nutr 2013;67(6):670-679.

-2. Walsh JM., et al. The association of maternal and fetal glucose homeostasis with fetal adiposity and birthweight.
+- Walsh JM et al. The association of maternal and fetal glucose homeostasis with fetal adiposity and birthweight.
 European Journal of Obstetrics & Gynecology and Reproductive Biology 2011;159(2):338-341.

 Questions about feeding and nutrition?